Odrec/deep_doc_class/README.md

 When you run the script the results will be saved on the project folder under results in csv and json format.
 If you want to generate a report simply use the -report parameter and it will be saved also in the results directory.
+If you want to choose random files for manual inspection, use the -manual parameter.

 To run the script for prediction simply do the command: